 3. What you'll do

-You could be responsible for controlling resources in a range of roles, like chief executive of a large hospital, or manager of a GP practice.
+You could be responsible for controlling resources and delivering quality in a range of sectors, including:

 - health informatics